SYNOPSIS

 The program does try to do something useful cases in which a tag occurs in a set of revisions that does not correspond to any gitspace commit.
 In this case a tagged branch containing only one commit is created, guaranteeing that you can check out a set of files containing the CVS content for the tag.
 The commit comment is "Synthetic commit for incomplete tag XXX", where XXX is the relevant tag.
 The root of the branchlet is the gitspace commit where the latest CVS revision in in the tagged set first occurs; this is the commit the tag would point at if its incompleteness were ignored.
 The change in the branchlet commit is also applied forward in the nearby mainline.

 Unless there an explicit expand directive in the CVS master, this program does the equivalent of cvs -kb when checking out masters, not performing any $-keyword expansion at all.
-This differs drom CVS’s default behavior om checkoutbut has the advantage that binary files will never be clobbered.
+This differs from CVS’s default behavior om checkoutbut has the advantage that binary files will never be clobbered.
 It has the disadvantage that the data in $-headers is not reliable; at best you’ll get the unexpanded version of the $-cookie, at worst you might get the committer/timestamp information for when the master was originally checked in, rather than when it was last checked out.
 It’s good practice to remove all dollar cookies as part of post-conversion cleanup.

 CVS vendor branches are a source of trouble, and this program will ship a warning when it sees them.
 Sufficiently strange combinations of imports and local modifications will translate badly, producing incorrect content on master and elsewhere.
 Some of these problems can be prevented by ensuring that the last (latest) commit in your repository is on trunk, rather than a branch.